Ellen and Dixon Long Professor in World Affairs

 Activities in International Studies

+Currently, she is an at-large member of the board of the International Organization Section of the International Studies Association.
 She is a past section President of the International Political Economy Section of the International Studies Association–and she has chaired the editorial review committee of the American Political Science Association’s journal PS: Political Science and Politics, served on its editorial board, and served as an associate editor of the Oxford Research Encyclopedia of International Studies.